RedEcho/chaRm/README.md

 - chaRm is only tested on 4:3 up to 16:9 **aspect ratio**, and on 800x600 up to 1920x1080 **resolution** screens.
 I'm not equipped to test 21:9, 1440p or 4K
 - Some **wallpapers** might not work as well as others.
 Usually if the general place is dark while the rest of the picture is really bright (and conversely), the text won't be readable.
 Some part of the skins may not be visible if the main highlight color of your wallpaper is right behind the skin.
 I'd say that with random wallpapers, it works out of the box more than 90% of the time.
-- **Optimization** is quite poor currently.
-I'm still working on it, but this theme usually takes around 8% of my i5-2500k.
-I'm still working on it, but in the meantime I suggest you disable the theme manually when running hardcore apps.

 # 3. Installation

 _TODO:UPDATE THIS SECTION_

-First install the [chameleon plugin](https://software.socksthefox.net/chameleon/), then [install chaRm just as any Rainmeter skin](https://docs.rainmeter.net/manual/installing-skins/)
-Refresh All, as well as the layout file, choose your wallpaper, and you're set.
-I recommand to choose a neutral colour for your Windows.
-Recyclebin Windows remove

 # 4. Acknowledgements